r1parks/computer-wordle-client/README.md

 ### Process the response

 The response uses `.` to represent a grey square, `Y` to represent a yellow square, and `G` to represent a green square.
 So the response to a guess might look like `.GYYG` to represent ⬜🟩🟨🟨🟩.

+### Move on to the next word

+Instead of one word per day, the daily challenge is 50 words back to back.
+The goal is to get all 50 words with the least guesses.
+Once you submit a correct guess for a word, the response will contain a 'next_hint' field which is the hint for the next word.
+Once the current_hint is None it means you've finshed the challenge.